 Copies that have not been correctly certified will not be considered in connection with your application.

 Notaries are also authorised to certify copies of documents.
 However, lawyers, auditors, tax advisors and associations are not.
 Certified translators are only authorised to issue certified translations and not to certify copies of documents.
-Please note that copies of documents issued in China must be certified by a Chinese notary.

 In all cases, the certified document must be an accurate copy of the original document.

 - A statement specifying that the copy is identical with the original (this statement must be written in German, English or French)

 - Date and the signature of the certifying body